cvivianc/LGS/README.md

 - Fixed Images
 - resized magnifiying glasses and help button
 - Adding padding (rectangle) being discussion page heading on the homepage

+**Vivian 31.5.22**
+:ballot_box_with_check: Done
+    Align logo with navigation text in tab menu
+    add enter key to submit from in JS

+:white_square_button: To Do
+    quite a lot